lathonez/powwow/lessons/ZERO.md

 * How to use Chrome developer tools to emulate a mobile device and inspect / debug a webpage
 * Sun Beats Rain
 * The structure of a webapp
-* The basics of HTML, Typescript and SCSS
+* The basics of coding HTML, Typescript and SCSS

 ## Ionic View